AnimeNeko/Atarashii/README.md

 THINGS THAT NEED TO BE DONE:

-1. Everything
+1. Not quite everything :D

 More specifically, pressing issues are:

-1. Store more things.
-This is like half done.
-I'm lazy and didn't write the extra lines to store as much as I could have from the initial sync.
+1. Display more info in DetailView (layout update needed, basically)
+2. Things to actually write to MAL, currently we only read

 Things that are DONE:

 1. Lazy load images, also store them so we only load them once [<3 ImageDownloader and TheAndroidCoder]
 2. Store + read initial sync in/from database.
+3. Basic DetailView implementation